 Smith served on countless AIA boards and committees and won both the 2001 Deitrick Medal and the 2006 F. Carter Williams Gold Medal, the highest honors presented by AIA North Carolina.

-In early 2008, he spent many hours scouring his own records and driving around Raleigh with TMH Founder George Smart locating Modernist houses around Raleigh.
+In early 2008, he spent many hours scouring his own records and driving around Raleigh in NCMH's early days with Founder George Smart locating Modernist houses.

 In July 2009, the first MSRG was awarded to David Hill, Assistant Professor of Architecture, NC State University College of Design, for travel to Oakland CA to interview architect George Matsumoto.
 In 2011, David Hill won a second MSRG.
 He and his students used it to create digital models of George Matsumoto's Douglas Fir Vacation house:

 Tyler Merkel created infrastructure for his website, MidCentury Michigan and researched Alden Dow houses which were contributed to the NCMH archive on Dow.

 A 2012 MSRG supported Randall Mayes for research into Charlotte's A. G. Odell and J. N. Pease.
 Mayes is a policy analyst specializing economic development, nanotechnology, genomics, and synthetic biology; and author of The Cybernetics of Kenyan Running and Revolutions: Paving the Way for the Bioeconomy.